FindMySchool LogoFindMySchool

 Leadership continuity is another stabiliser.
 Mr Chris Keating has been headteacher since September 2013, giving the school a long runway for strategy, staff development, and consistent standards.

-Davison’s GCSE performance sits in a solid national position rather than a narrow “super selective” profile.
-Ranked 1,566th in England and 3rd in Worthing for GCSE outcomes (FindMySchool ranking, based on official data), it performs in line with the middle 35% of schools in England (25th to 60th percentile).
+Davison’s GCSE performance sits in a strong national position rather than a narrow “super selective” profile.
+Ranked 1,029th out of 3,895 schools in England and 2nd in Worthing for GCSE academic outcomes (FindMySchool ranking, based on official data), it sits in the upper part of the national table.

-For EBacc, the average EBacc APS is 4.24.
-It is worth noting that the curriculum discussion in official materials emphasises broad access to subjects at Key Stage 4, with religious studies included as a valued part of the offer, while EBacc entry itself is discussed as lower than national averages even as languages participation rises.
+For EBacc, the average EBacc APS is 4.3. the curriculum discussion in official materials emphasises broad access to subjects at Key Stage 4, with religious studies included as a valued part of the offer, while EBacc entry itself is discussed as lower than national averages even as languages participation rises.

 Parents comparing local schools can use the FindMySchool local hub pages to view these headline measures side by side and sense-check how the school sits within the Worthing context, especially if you are weighing mixed-intake options alongside single-sex provision.